 Multicolored mosaics had been used for the decoration of the marble walls.
 The richness of the ornamentation makes the thermae a remarkable monument of ancient architecture in the Bulgarian lands.

-See the Roman Thermal Baths - currently the largest ancient building discovered in Bulgaria so far.
-With Varna City Card you get free admission!
+Visit the Roman Thermal Baths - the largest ancient building discovered in Bulgaria so far, for free with Varna City Card!

 - The voucher can be used only once.